tudo-math-ls3/FeatFlow2/benchmark/readme.txt

 f) During the execution, the following variables in the environment are automatically set:
-     $LOGDIR = Directory, where the application must write log files to.
+     $LOGDIR = directory to application is supposed to write its log files to
+   $LOGDIR is set to 'logs/' + 'testid'.
+The directory is automatically created along with the 'runtests' script.
+Having a unique name (because obviously all test IDs are unique), several tests can be run simultaneously, e.g. in a queueing environment, with interference, i.e. it won't happen that two instances of the same application try to write to the same files.
-   The application must write a file named
+   Every benchmark application is supposed to create a file named
      "$LOGDIR/benchmarkresultfile"
-   to this directory that contains deterministic benchmark results that should be compared to reference results.
-Timing results and similar nondeterministic results should not be written to this file as the file is later on diff'ed to a file with reference results.
+   that contains deterministic benchmark results that allow comparison of this program run to previous runs by means of reference results.
+Obviously, timing results and similar nondeterministic results should not be written to this file as the file is later on diff'ed to a file with reference results.

 g) SUMMARY: The data flow for executing a benchmark application is as follows: